PicPay/danger-kotlin_detekt/README.md

 `severity` - Defines the severity level of the execution.
 Selected levels are the chosen one and up.
-Possible values are "Warning", "Error" or "Fatal".
+Possible values are "Info", "Warning" or "Error".
-Defaults to "Warning".
+Defaults to "Info".

 `filtering` - Enable filtering
 Only show messages within changed files.